carlosdp/fal-rs/README.md

 The crate comes with several optional features:

-- `image` (enabled by default): Provides image processing capabilities using the `image` crate
+- `image` (enabled by default): Provides image processing helpers using the `image` crate
-- `endpoints` (enabled by default): Includes pre-generated endpoint modules for fal.ai services.
-FAL has hundreds of endpoints, growing by the day, so disabling this feature will reduce compile time.
+- `endpoints_*`: Include pre-generated endpoint modules for fal.ai services.
+See "Using public model endpoints" above for details.

 ## Generating Endpoint Modules